porterbmoody/datascienceisawsome/docs/transform.md

 <!-- https://www.dataquest.io/blog/pandas-cheat-sheet/ -->
 <!-- https://medium.com/dunder-data/minimally-sufficient-pandas-a8e67f2a2428 -->

 In this chapter you are going to learn five key pandas functions or object methods.
 Object methods are things the objects can perform.
 For example, pandas data frames know how to tell you their shape, the pandas object knows how to concatenate two data frames together.
 The way we tell an object we want it to do something is with the ‘dot operator’.
+We will refer to these object operators as functions or methods.
 Below are the five methods that allow you to solve the vast majority of your data manipulation challenges:

 * Pick observations by their values (`query()`).
 * Reorder the rows (`sort()`).